 Frequently Asked Questions

-Click here to download a one-page info sheet (.pdf) about University School.
+Click here to download a one-page highlights of the 2015-20156 school year (.pdf) about University School.

 What is University School of the Lowcountry?

-Founded in 2007, University School of the Lowcountry (USL) is a non-profit, 501(c)(3) tax-exempt, independent intermediate/middle school (grades 3-8 for 2010-2011) in Mount Pleasant, South Carolina.
+Founded in 2007, University School of the Lowcountry (USL) is a non-profit, 501(c)(3) tax-exempt, independent intermediate/middle school/high school (grades 3-12) in Mount Pleasant, South Carolina.
 It has been accredited by the South Carolina Independent School Association (SCISA) since 2008, and It serves families and the communities within the greater-Charleston area of South Carolina.